 Follow effective action with quiet reflection.
 From the quiet reflection will come even more effective action.
 Peter Drucker.

-In this article I’ll cover the benefits, types of self-reflection, the self-reflection techniques and how to incorporate them into your work life.
+In this article I’ll cover the benefits, types of self-reflection, and how to incorporate them into your work life.

 The benefits of self-reflection